 4. National Geographic Kids Ultimate U.S. Road Trip Atlas: An inexpensive and informative atlas that includes a page for each state as well as activities and games.
 This is best for older kids who can read independently, but even the younger ones will get something out of it as well.

 8. Travel Scavenger Hunt for Kids Card Game: Another twist on the games that have your kids gazing out the window on road trips to spot things passing by.
-Players try to spot the object on their cards and get new cards as objects are found.
+Players try to spot objects like road signs on their cards and get new cards as objects are found.

-10. Travel-sized Grab & Go Trouble Board Game: This miniature version of the game involving everyone’s favorite “Popomatic bubble” is perfect for airplane tray tables.
-The mini moveable game pieces can be moved (and thus lost), so I’d recommend this game for slightly older kids.
+10. Travel-sized Pop-O-Matic Trouble Grab & Go Game: This miniature version of the game involving everyone’s favorite “Pop-o-matic bubble” is perfect for airplane tray tables.
+Just note that the mini moveable game pieces can be moved (and thus lost), so I’d recommend this travel activity for slightly older kids.

 11. Travel Sized Grab & Go Guess Who: Another miniature version of a classic game sure to keep your kids entertained for extended periods of time.
-The game requires small cards, so this is one that I’d again recommend for older kids.
+This travel game requires small cards, so this is one that I’d again recommend for older kids.

 12. Imagine Ink Magic Ink Pictures: These little booklets come with a single clear marker that magically colors the included coloring pages.
-Mess-free and the booklets come in a wide variety of Disney and other cartoon character versions, including Disney princesses, Mickey Mouse, My Little Pony, Thomas & Friends, Frozen, and many others.
+Mess-free and the booklets come in a wide variety of Disney and other cartoon character versions perfect to take en route to theme park vacations, including Disney princesses, Mickey Mouse, My Little Pony, Thomas & Friends, Frozen, and many others.

 13. Crayola Color Wonder Stow & Go Studio: For all those with creative little ones of nearly any age, Crayola Color Wonder products are ideal for road trips or flights because the markers only work on the special Color Wonder paper.
-This travel tote includes four markers and a replaceable activity book.
+This hard carrying case includes four markers and a replaceable activity book.